UCF/Athena-Framework/docs/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Bootstrap's compiled CSS and JavaScript, source code, or include it with your favorite package manager.
+description: Download Athena's compiled CSS and JavaScript, source code, or include it with your favorite package manager.
 group: getting-started
 ---

 The Athena Framework is available to download in a few ways.
-We host our code on Github, so it is available under the TODO license.
-A zipped archive of the latest release is available below.
+The framework is hosted on Github as an open-source project under the MIT license.
+Additionally, a zipped archive of the latest release is available below.

 ___